 The Truckload Linehaul Index from Cass measures per-mile linehaul rates.
 In the chart below, the baseline is 100, which represents conditions in 2005.
 Rates fluctuate as a result of supply, demand and balance (or a lack thereof) in the market, but they also include factors such as fuel prices and insurance costs.

-The index, which includes spot and contract freight, slightly decreased by 0.5% from 142 in July to 141.3 in August, Cass reported.
-That also marked a roughly 12% decline YoY.
+The index, which includes spot and contract freight, erased a September gain, dropping in October by 0.6% to 141.1, Cass reported.
+That also marked an 8% decline year over year.

 Truckload Linehaul Index

 Preliminary Class 8 net orders decreased 10% from September to October, dropping from 31,200 units to 28,000, according to a monthly report from FTR.
 That was also a 35% decline from October 2022.

 Despite the declines, FTR Chairman of the Board Eric Starks noted the "overall picture for truck demand is steady.
 Despite freight weakness, fleets continue to be willing to order new equipment, affirming our expectations of replacement demand during 2024."

 Class 8 net truck orders in North America

 The American Trucking Associations has been tracking tonnage, calculating the index based on member surveys, since the 1970s.
 In the chart below, the baseline is 100, which represents conditions in 2015.
 Tonnage primarily reflects freight movement through contracts versus on the spot market.

 The ATA Truck Tonnage Index fell 1.1% in September to 113.9, compared to the prior month when seasonally adjusted.

 Trucking tonnages had been on an upswing since April, rising 2.2% from that month's low watermark until August.
 However, September's decrease "erased half of those gains" and shows the freight market remains in flux, ATA Chief Economist Bob Costello said in a press release.